 Teacher Education Division Officers

-teaches at Lawton Chiles Middle Academy, an IB Magnet School in Lakeland, Florida.
-Within the Space Foundation's Teacher Liaison program, George engages in peer-to-peer instruction.
-Previously, he served as Academic Advisor to USAF Civil Air Patrol and taught adult Coast Guard Auxiliary members in mandated Coastal Marine Weather and Hurricane Preparedness courses.
+is a veteran engineer of 25 years, and now a veteran Earth-Space Science teacher of 12 years.
+In addition, George has taught AP Environmental Science, Marine Science, Biology, Engineering Technology and Aerospace Technology.
+This past summer he retired from public school teaching and is presently finishing his Doctoral Dissertation with plans to transition into teaching at the college level.
+He is a State of Florida - Space Foundation Teacher Liaison representative and also involved with the USAF Space and Missile Museum at the Cape Canaveral Air Force Station.
+George also serves as Academic Advisor to USAF Civil Air Patrol and teaches adult Coast Guard Auxiliary members in mandated Coastal Marine Weather and Hurricane Preparedness courses.
 A veteran of the U.S. Navy, he served aboard the U.S.S.
-John F. Kennedy.
+John F. Kennedy as an aircraft safety equipment mechanic.
 Since then, George has emphasized meteorology, oceanography, and space sciences education.
-In his current position, George facilitated a Sea Perch Challenge Grant through Embry Riddle Aeronautical University for 7th & 8th grade students to build and operate Remotely Operated Vehicles (ROV) underwater.
-He also obtained two years grant funding for High Altitude Balloon Launch from Motorola Corp. and the Polk Education Foundation, as well as a SPLASH Grant from the Southwest Water Management District to purchase an Aquifer Groundwater Model and other teaching instrumentation.
+For the past 5 years, he has facilitated the Sea Perch Challenge Grant through Embry Riddle Aeronautical University for students to build and operate Remotely Operated Vehicles (ROV) underwater robots.
+He also obtained grant funding for a GPS Tracked High-Altitude Balloon Launch from the Motorola Corp. and funding from the Polk Education Foundation for GPS Tracked Student Ocean Drifters and a GPS Tracked Miniboat Sailboat, as well as a SPLASH Grant from the Southwest Florida Water Management District to purchase an Aquifer Groundwater Model and other water resources teaching instrumentation.

 Suzanne T. Metlay

 Ph.D., is full-time faculty at Western Governors University, Teachers College, preparing pre-service and of-record teachers to become middle school and high school Earth science educators with subject matter expertise in geology, oceanography, meteorology, and astronomy.
-Suzanne leads the Geosciences Education program, teaches graduate students as well as undergraduates, and assists students getting ready for their Praxis and state content exams nationwide.
+Suzanne teaches graduate & undergraduate programs, and assists students getting ready for their Earth Sciences Praxis and state content exams nationwide.
 Prior to joining WGU, Suzanne was full-time astronomy faculty at Front Range Community College, Colorado; Operations Director at Secure World Foundation (private non-profit for space sustainability); Education Programs Manager at Fiske Planetarium, University of Colorado at Boulder; and a member of the Antarctic Search for Meteorites (ANSMET).
-Current passions include annual talks at local astronomy clubs about Pluto and other dwarf planets, active engagement in professional organizations (NAGT, GSA, NSTA), and anything Orphan Black

 Education: B.A., History & Science (Geology & Soviet Studies), Harvard University; Ph.D, Geology & Planetary Science, University of Pittsburgh (PA).